zywulucky/Sampling-via-CNARW/README.md

       Note that, if you want to run CNARW on Flickr, just run tmp.sh directly.

-2. After knowing the convergence rate of SRW and giveing a extra query cost, How to estimate the average degree of Flickr and recorder the relative error ?
+2. After knowing the convergence rate of SRW and giveing a extra budget of query cost, How to estimate the average degree of Flickr in 300 times and recorder the relative error ?

+     I. Change the name of RW_RelativeError_Deg.cp to RW.cpp.

+     II.
+Do the following changes:

+               int burnin = 30000; -> int burnin = the convergence rate you got in question 1.

+               while(flag_cout <= qc+650)  -> change 650 to the extra budget of query cost you have.

+               double rr = abs(estimator - 44.45033) / 44.45033; -> change 44.45033 to the average degree of Flickr

+     III.
+Save above changes, then open tmp.sh, make corresponding changes, this step is similar to step III of question 1.

+     IV.  after run ./tmp.sh, one can see a file name "qc.txt" is created. this file recorder the experimental results of 300 times.
+In this time, one can get the average result by using the following command: python jsqc.py RW